ABQFilmTour/abqfilmtour.github.io/README.md

 [Repository](https://abqfilmtour.github.io/OdeonClient/) for an in development client to assist privileged users in moderating the backend database.

 ### Team
+Bio: We are alumni of the Deep Dive Coding Java+Android+Salesforce bootcamp through CNM.
+This application was originally our final team capstone project for the course.
+We are also submitting it for the UNM/CNM application contest and plan to continue development on it.

 [**Joseph Scott Peterson**](https://jscpeterson.github.io)
 Fullstack developer, lead backend engineer, set up and maintained the server, set up API security, set up backend to frontend communication, activity stack management, shared preferences and layout design.